 After West Side Story, Jeremy traveled to Sarasota, Florida to play Clyde Barrow opposite Laura Osnes in Bonnie & Clyde.
 He then headed to Atlanta, Georgia to shoot his first feature film, “Joyful Noise,” opposite Dolly Parton and Queen Latifah.
 Todd Graff, who wrote and directed the film, decided to cast him in the movie after coincidentally attending Jeremy's very first performance as the lead in Rock of Ages.

-He returned to NY after being away for a few months, he was a part of some compilation concerts and readings.
-In the Fall of 2011, Jeremy got to fulfill a childhood dream when he was cast as Jack Kelly in Disney's world premiere production of Newsies.
-While Jeremy was enjoying playing Jack Kelly at night, during the day he was rehearsing for Bonnie & Clyde which would come to Broadway shortly after Newsies finished its regional run at Paper Mill Playhouse.
+In the fall of 2011, Jeremy fulfilled a childhood dream when he was cast as Jack Kelly in Disney's world premiere production of Newsies at Paper Mill Playhouse in New Jersey.
+He played Jack at night, and during the day rehearsed Bonnie & Clyde, which was coming to Broadway shortly after Newsies finished its regional run.

 Bonnie & Clyde opened on Broadway in November, 2011 but sadly would close after only 69 performances.
 Jeremy earned the Theatre World Award for his performance.
 Shortly afterward, Jeremy announced he'd return to Newsies to star in its new run on Broadway.
 Newsies opened to sold-out houses and critical raves for Jeremy, who received a Tony nomination as Best Actor in a Musical for this star-making role.
 He also earned a Grammy nomination for the Newsies cast album.
 Just four months into the run, Jeremy would pull double duty once again, filming a series regular role on NBC's hit series “Smash” while still starring in Newsies.
 After a couple months of sleepless nights and no days off, Jeremy left Newsies to film “Smash” full-time.